-The 115 estimated heat-exacerbated deaths per summer attributable to extreme heat in this analysis for the most recent 5-year period 2016-2020 is comparable to the average 115 deaths previously estimated for extreme heat days by year for 1997-2013[2].
-Two studies allow comparison to our attributable-death estimate of 345 using continuous temperature variables: a NYC study for projected temperatures[9] and a nationwide study with an estimate for northeast cities per million people[10].
-Both studies used dlnm methods and data through 2006.
+The 98 estimated heat-exacerbated deaths per summer attributable to extreme heat in this analysis for the most recent 5-year period 2017-2021 is comparable to the average 115 deaths previously estimated for extreme heat days by year for 1997-2013[2], given their 95% confidence intervals.
+Two studies allow comparison to our attributable-death estimate of 568 using continuous temperature variables: a NYC study for projected temperatures[9] and a nationwide study with an estimate for northeast cities per million people[10].
+Both studies used DLNM methods and data through 2006.
 In the NYC study, the estimated projected excess deaths for 2010-2039-assuming declining relative risk impact due to air conditioning prevalence-were 492, 412, and 191 for no adaptation, low adaptation, and high adaptation, respectively, for Representative Concentration Pathway 4.5.
+For Representative Concentration Pathway 8.5, the estimated projected excess deaths for 2010-2039 were 549, 460, and 215 for no adaptation, low adaptation, and high adaptation, respectively.
 The multi-city study estimate for northeast cities for 1997-2006 applied to the current NYC population resulted in an estimated 407 deaths.
+These estimated heat-exacerbated deaths for the continuous temperature variable, despite the differences in study years and minor differences in methods, such as reference temperatures, are comparable to that for the recent decade in this report, given the range of their confidence intervals.